eMapR/LTOP_FTV/README.md

 #### 9 Kmeans cluster from SNIC patches (GEE)

 Now we cluster the SNIC patches into similar land class categories.
 Note that in the original version of LTOP the wekeKmeans algorithm in GEE was producing the specified 5000 clusters.
 However, in later versions, it will only produce a fraction of that.
 This means that other scripts downstream of this point are changed to accommodate the different cluster id naming conventions.
 Note that if you are not running in the lab account and if you are running for a different place you will need to change filepaths to reflect the location of the uploaded points asset.
+NOTE that this has been changed so that it automatically generates a stratified random sample of points that are then used for subsequent steps.
+Previously, we were using the 75k randomly sampled points from the SNIC centroids but those were missing some of the kmeans clusters.
+This script will now generate a task for generating a feature collection of these stratified random points.
+Run that and replace path to that asset in subsequent scripts.

 	1. script local location